drophero/platform-integration/README.md

 Example:

 >The user is buying 4 DropHero items and each one of them have 2 DropHero shipping modes.
 So we will get that shipping modes each product have, and we'll agregate them by type.
-So to the end user we're presenting only 2 shipping options.
+So to the end user we're presenting only 2 shipping options with the total of each one previously calculated and aggregated.